Second Avenue North and Broadway, Fargo, ND

 Block 9 designs include a public plaza which project partners envision to become a gathering and celebration space for the region.
 Early plans for the space include a skating rink, splash pad, and bandshell.

 Through distinctive and thoughtful design, Block 9 will complement the Radisson Hotel, Black Building, Gate City Bank and other neighboring properties.
 Skidmore, Owings & Merrill LLP has been chosen as the architect and Mortenson has been chosen as the contractor for this project.
-Ground breaking is anticipated to occur fall of 2016.
+Ground breaking is anticipated to occur in 2018.
 Construction is estimated to take two years.

 Read more in the February 6, 2016 Bismarck Tribune article, Downtown projects changing the game in Fargo, Bismarck.